Home

 • How do coyotes move through the city?

-Cassie Stevenson, M.Sc. student.
-Beginning in 2018, we are working collaboratively with the City of Edmonton to place remote cameras in parks and natural areas throughout the city across a range of human density.
-To maintain the privacy of individuals, all photos are reviewed by automated software to detect and remove photos of people.
-The photos of wildlife will indicate how use by coyotes and other wildlife varies among areas of different types, seasons, and times of day.
-This information will contribute to policies that promote coexistence of humans and wildlife in future.
+2018-2021.
+M.Sc. student Cassie Stevenson worked collaboratively with the City of Edmonton to place remote cameras in parks and natural areas throughout the city across a range of human density.
+To maintain the privacy of individuals, all photos were reviewed by automated software to detect and remove photos of people.
+The photos of wildlife revealed how use by coyotes and other wildlife varied among different areas, seasons, and times of day.
+This information is contributing to policies that promote coexistence of humans and wildlife.

 Between 2009 and 2014, we fitted Global Positioning System (GPS) collars on over 20 coyotes.
 These collars stored the location of the coyote every three hours, which we used to calculate home range sizes, habitat use, and movement rates using computer mapping software.
 This work was led by Maureen Murray with support from Animal Damage Control.